NimaFathi/posepred/README.md

 To understand Hydra better read the official [documentation](https://hydra.cc/).
 It is not essential stage  to work with our library, but we encourage you to do.

 ## MLFlow
 We use MLflow in this library for tracking the training process.
 The features provided by MLFlow help users track their training process, set up experiments with multiple runs and compare runs with each other.
-It's clean, organized and beatiful UI helps users to better understand and track what they are doing: (you can see more from MLFlow in [here](https://mlflow.org/))
+Its clean, organized and beatiful UI helps users to better understand and track what they are doing: (you can see more from MLFlow in [here](https://mlflow.org/))

 You can use MLFlow by running the command below in the folder containing `mlruns` folder.
 ```bash